orcinus/PostageAppClass/README.md

 Just a single file with the class, that's it.
 Config boils down to listing your projects and API keys, so it's in the same file.
 Move it into a separate include if you think it's necessary.

 # Installation
 Check it out, move it wherever appropriate, list your project names and accompanying API keys in an array marked "ADD OUR POSTAGE APP PROJECTS HERE", include it and start using it.
+Note: requires cURL!

 # Methods

-## Static:
+### Static
 - listProjects() - returns an array of all the project names hardcoded into the class

-## Setters:
+### Setters
 - setProject($project) - sets current project to $project
 - setRecipients($recipients) - sets the e-mail recipients to $recipients; can be an array or a comma separated string - both versions get internally converted into an array to avoid divulging e-mail addresses to third parties (by default, PostageApp shows all addresses to all recipients if they're passed as a comma separated string)
 - setSubject($subject) - sets the e-mail subject to $subject